mesg-foundation/engine/README.md

 # Quickstart Guide

-This guide will show you steps by steps how to create an application that send Discord invitation email when a webhook is called.
+This guide will show you steps-by-step how to create an application that sends a Discord invitation email when a webhook is called.

 ### 1. Installation

-First, download the MESG Core.
+First, download MESG Core.
 You can download the binary directly from the [release page](https://github.com/mesg-foundation/core/releases/latest) or you can follow the installation process for your system in the [installation documentation](https://docs.mesg.tech/start-here/installing-the-cli).

 You also need to install [Docker CE](https://www.docker.com/community-edition) to run the MESG Core and the services.